uperl/File-XDG/README.md

 my $path = $xdg->cache_home;
 ```

-Returns the user-specific cache directory for the application as a [Path::Class](https://metacpan.org/pod/Path::Class) object.
+Returns the user-specific cache directory for the application as a path class object.

 ## data\_dirs